pupilfirst/wd201-scripts/working-with-npm/nodejs-fs-module/README.md

 Let us learn how can we use `fs` to write a new text file.

-Let us start by creating a text file `sample.txt` in the sample folder as our application where we have the **index.js** and **package.json**
+We will start by creating a text file `sample.txt` in the sample folder of our application where we have the **index.js** and **package.json**

 Now let us try to write the content of the file using Node.js `fs`.
 The `fs` module provides us with two options to write files to the file system, `writeFile` and `writeFileSync`.
 Both perform the same operation, but in different ways.

 The `writeFile` is an asynchronous function, which will return immediately before the file has been written and only its callback function will be run when the write operation is completed.
 In the case of `writeFileSync`, it will block all other execution until the file has been written/created.

-Let us use the `writeFile` function to write a new file to the file system, with our content.
+Here we can use the `writeFile` function to write a new file to the file system, with our content.

 ```js
 fs.writeFile(